General Requirements for a Bachelor's Degree

 - FOR 103 Health-Related Fitness

 - FOR 431 Higher States of Consciousness or MVS 202 Self-realization, Freedom, and Fulfillment

 - Additional FOR courses at the beginning of each semester

 - Completion of requirements for a major field of study

 - Cumulative Grade Point Average (GPA) of 2.0 or higher

-- General university assessments are administered as part of the University’s evaluation of its academic programs.
+- General university assessments administered by the Evaluation Department as part of the University’s evaluation of its academic programs.
 They have no bearing on students’ standing, but every student is required to participate upon entry to the University and again prior to graduation.

-- Placement tests administered at the beginning of each semester to determine which courses students need to enroll in to satisfy their composition and mathematics requirements.
+- Placement test to determine which courses students need to enroll in to satisfy their composition and mathematics requirements.

 The above information is subject to change anytime.
 Students already enrolled at the University should contact the graduation director for their degree requirements.